 You must submit your self-quarantine plan using the ArriveCAN app within 48 hours before arriving in Canada.

 - Use the ArriveCAN mobile app

 - As of November 21, 2020, travellers entering Canada by land, air, or sea, will be required to submit information through the ArriveCAN app during your quarantine/isolation period.
 Read more information via the Government of Canada's public health website.

 Do I have to self-quarantine?

 Students arriving from within Canada

 - There are no isolation measures for people arriving from other Canadian provinces, so you do not need to self-isolate.

 Students arriving from outside of Canada

-- Whether you're a Canadian or international student travelling from abroad, you must self-isolate for 14 days, regardless of the method of travel.
+- Whether you're a Canadian or international student travelling from abroad, you must quarantine for 14 days, regardless of the method of travel.